programORdie2/SwagChat/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-I can't run my server 24/7, so if you want to try out this cool app, you need to fork this repo and run it localy.<br />
+I can't run my server 24/7, so if you want to try out this cool app, you need to fork this repo and run it locally.<br />
 To get a local copy up and running follow these simple steps.

 ### Prerequisites